lipingtababa/trdl/README.md

 - To collect customized metrics.
 Probably Datadog is a good choice.

 ## Test
-- Add E2E test suite
+- Add E2E test suite.

 ## Cost Optimization
 - Use a static site to serve the fixed 42 response.

 ## Extension of Functionalities
-- Implement the /api endpoint
+- Implement the `/api` endpoint.